 Legend items always display the legend patch set for the feature layer.
 The patch can be changed by adjusting the layer's symbology.

-Add and modify a title
+Add or modify a title

 To add or modify the legend title, right-click the legend in the Contents pane and choose Properties.
 Legend title settings are in the Format Legend pane on the Options tab.
 To display a title, expand Legend and check Show.
-Edit the text for the title in the text input box.
+Edit the text for the title in the text box.
 To remove the title, uncheck Show.